 Platforms for dialogue are essential in a new democracy like in the Gambia.
 Following the film screenings named Sofa Cinema, in 2020 the same team is now organising similar community screenings throughout the Gambia.
 With their screenings about migration, climate change, gender inequality and female genital mutilation, the project expects to reach more than 6000 people.

-Between November 2019 and April 2020 the Indian non-profit Men Against Violence and Abuse organises this 2-day travelling festival at universities and colleges throughout India, in 12 cities and 4 district towns.
-The main aim of the project is to engage at least 4.500 Indian youth on a wide range of gender and related human rights issues and advocate for a gender-equal, healthy society.
-Screenings of the 17 films are preceded and followed by conversations with film-makers, protagonists, activists and experts.
+Between November 2019 and April 2020 the Indian non-profit Men Against Violence and Abuse organised 2-day travelling festivals at universities and colleges throughout India, in 7 cities and 4 district towns.
+They were able to engage at 2533 Indian youth on a wide range of gender and related human rights issues and advocated for a gender-equal, healthy society.
+The screenings of the 16 films were preceded and followed by conversations with filmmakers, protagonists, activists and experts.
+Audiences reported that they developed a more gender-just perspective.

 In Kazakhstan a new film festival has started.
 The first edition of Qara Film Festival was initially scheduled to take place in April 2020.
 However, with cinemas being closed due to COVID-19, the festival took place in an online format, from 6 to 9 August 2020.
 Eight beautiful films about human rights, gender equality, environmental rights and freedom of expression were screened for free through an online platform.
 The organisers reached almost 3000 visitors with these films, which were subtitled in both Russian and Kazakh.
 One of Qara Film Festival’s goals is to stimulate the creative, human rights documentary culture in Kazakhstan.
 The second festival edition will take place in September 2021.

 In September 2019 the third edition of the Malawi Film Festival took place in Nsanje, in southern Malawi.
 Two films were screened in 8 communities, reaching a total of 11.500 visitors.
 The NGO Positivo Malawi uses arts to boost discussion around important social issues.
 Screenings and debates, about women’s rights and environmental challenges, took place indoors in schools and churches.
 In the end, many visitors committed themselves to end the use of plastic bags, to carry out clean-ups in and around the market and to advocate against the polluting sugar industry.